 Tours on the open-air tram are another option to explore the park.
 There is a fee included, but the buses offer routes in plenty of areas across the park including Glacier Point, Wawona, Mariposa Grove and Tuolumne Meadows.

 One of the most popular tours is the Valley Floor Tour.
 The tour covers 26 miles and it is 2 hours long.
 It goes past some of the most famous places and best photo spots in Yosemite.
 Expect to see Yosemite Falls, Half Dome, El Capitan and Bridalveil Fall.

 Yosemite with Kids: What to pack

 What you bring with you depends on the time of year you visit.
-In winter it is very cold and snowy.
-In summer it can get very hot.
+In the winter months, December, January, February and March it is very cold and snowy.
+In July and August it can get very hot.
 Throughout the year, the temperature can also drop considerably at night.
 When you plan your trip to Yosemite, it is best to be prepared for all types of weather.

 Here is a list of a few essentials your packing list should include all year round:

 - Parents of babies and toddlers would benefit from a baby carrier.
 If you are not sure which one to choose, then check out this post on different baby carriers.